 But, the husky logo itself is not to blame for the internet.
 And I don’t find his new sharp jaw particularly aggressive.
 Certainly no more than Albert up there.
 However if you thought he just got a make over, you’d be wrong.
-Here he is training with the great George St. Pierre, so It’s going to be a hard won fight.
+The husky trained this season with the great George St. Pierre, so It’s going to be a hard won fight.

 Jonathan XIV could certainly tear the head off the costumed Albert and Alberta but in a real alligator/dog fight, I don’t think that husky stands much of a chance.
 So Gators to the final!

 Now the Wisconsin Badgers have one of the cutest mascots in all of sports.
 His name is Buckingham U Badger, Bucky for short – and there’s a history there too.
-Apparently Wisconsin was named ‘The Badger State’ in the 1800’s because the minors who lived there were forced to dig tunnels into the landscape to survive the winter cold.
-In 2003 the school purchased a real badgers a live mascot, but he turned out to be very hard to control – who knew?
+Apparently Wisconsin was named ‘The Badger State’ in the 1800’s because the miners who lived there were forced to dig tunnels to survive the winter cold.
+In 2003 the school purchased a real badgers to be their live mascot, but he turned out to be very hard to control – who knew?
 He was briefly replaced by a raccoon who they tried to trick everyone into believing was a badger, but that didn’t last long either.

 and this…involving Bucky himself, although this one was clearly unprovoked.